Ida Gotkovsky: Compositions

-Gotkovsky’s output includes chamber music, symphonies, instrumental music, vocal music, ballets, and operas.
+Gotkovsky's output includes chamber music, symphonies, instrumental music, vocal music, ballets, and operas.
 Notably, she has contributed many solo and chamber pieces for the saxophone.
-Her Concerto for Trombone (1978) has been compared to Messiaen, and her Suite for Tuba and piano (1959) reveals influence of Hindemith.
+Her Concerto for Trombone (1978) has been compared to Messiaen, and her Suite for Tuba and piano (1959) reveals the influence of Hindemith.
 She is also recognized for having written important works for band.

 Gotkovsky's music credo is: "To create a universal musical art and to realize the oneness of musical expression through the ages by means of a contemporary musical language with powerful structures."

+Death

+Gotkovsky died on 15 October 2025, at the age of 92.